top of page

 Note that ATM withdrawals are generally limited to 1000 USD.
 Try to get smaller notes if possible as 100 and 50 USD bills may be difficult to use in general as most smaller shops will not have change.

-CAMBODIA TRAVEL TIPS
+TRAVEL TIPS FOR CAMBODIA

 TRANSPORT